6 Balcony Waterproofing Membranes: Know these Before Using

 Application Method: Install PVC membranes on the balcony using heat welding, mechanical fastening, or adhesive bonding.
 Overlap seams and heat-weld them to ensure a durable, watertight finish.
 Proper surface preparation and secure edge detailing are essential for long-term waterproofing performance.

-Before you start installing these waterproofing membranes, we highly recommend you to read this how to guide about balcony waterproofing.
-How to Waterproof the Balcony Floor? the guide includes all the details about the waterproofing process of concrete, and wood balcony floors.
+Before you start installing these waterproofing membranes, we highly recommend that you read this how-to guide about balcony waterproofing.
+How to Waterproof the Balcony Floor?
+The guide includes all the details about the waterproofing process of concrete and wood balcony floors.

-- Poor installing waterproofing membrane: Poor installing the balcony waterproofing membrane including inadequate surface preparation, incorrect application, and improper overlaps.
+1. Poor installation of the waterproofing membrane: Poor installation of the balcony waterproofing membrane, including inadequate surface preparation, incorrect application, and improper overlaps.

-- Exposure to harsh weather conditions: When the balcony is exposed to harsh weather conditions like UV degradation, heavy rainfall, and freeze thaw cycle it can be damaged over time by tearing it.
+3. Exposure to harsh weather conditions: When the balcony is exposed to harsh weather conditions like UV degradation, heavy rainfall, and freeze-thaw cycles, it can be damaged over time by tearing.

-- Mechanical damages: Balcony waterproofing can be damaged by mechanical damages such as punctures, foot traffic, and renovation works.
+4. Mechanical damage: Balcony waterproofing can be damaged by mechanical damage, such as punctures, foot traffic, and renovation works.

-- Aging and balcony material degradation: When the time comes, the material can be degraded over time.
-This can be increased when you use low quality material for the balcony waterproofing.
-When you use high quality materials you can observe a last long balcony waterproofing.
+6. Aging and balcony material degradation: When the time comes, the material can degrade over time.
+This can be increased when you use low-quality material for the balcony waterproofing.
+When you use high-quality materials, you can observe long-lasting balcony waterproofing.

 As experts, Aqviz helps you to conduct your building waterproofing project from start to finish.
 Our team is always waiting for your response.
 So contact us for your waterproofing needs.
 We will help you 24/7.